-Mulch offers an excellent way to keep weed growth at bay while helping maintain moisture in a flower bed or around a tree.
+Mulch offers an excellent way to keep weed growth at bay while helping to maintain moisture in a flower bed or around a tree.
 While you could just apply mulch as you wish and still notice some benefit from it, minding a few mulching do's and don'ts maximizes the effectiveness of your landscaping efforts — and also gets you some bonus curb appeal.
 Here's what you need to know about buying and using landscape mulch.

-If you only need a small amount of mulch, such as around one recently planted tree sapling, it makes sense to buy mulch by the bag rather than as a bulk, loose amount.
+If you only need a small amount of mulch, such as for one recently planted tree sapling, it makes sense to buy mulch by the bag rather than in bulk.
 One key difference between buying it by the bag and buying it in bulk is how the mulch is measured.
 Bagged mulch is sold by the cubic foot, with the typical bag holding 2 cubic feet of mulch.
 Bulk mulch is sold by the cubic yard, with 1 cubic yard the same as 27 cubic feet or 13.5 bags if each bag contains 2 cubic feet of mulch.

 Bagged mulch is usually more expensive by weight, but for small projects in various areas of the yard, bags are easier to manage.
 Bulk mulch is often delivered by a truck unless you have the means to haul it yourself.
 The mulch supplier dumps a pile of mulch in your driveway or wherever you choose, provided that the truck has access.
-Be prepared to shovel mulch into wheelbarrows and to haul it to areas of your yard.
-This is a bit labor intensive and could result in a sore back.
+Be prepared to shovel mulch into a wheelbarrow and haul it to areas of your yard, but be aware that this is a bit labor-intensive and could result in a sore back.

 How Much Mulch to Buy

-Now that you have an idea about pricing, take a look around the yard, noting all the places you'd like to use mulch.
-Are you planning on applying a layer of mulch in garden beds or looking to use it around the entire landscape?
+Now that you have an idea about pricing, take a look around your yard, noting all the places you'd like to use mulch.
+Are you planning to apply a layer of mulch in garden beds or looking to use it around the entire landscape?
 Once you decide, multiply the length and width of each flower bed to get its square footage.
-For irregular shapes, break down the areas into smaller, more regular portions, such as a small rectangle in the middle and two larger rectangles at each end.
+For irregular shapes, break down the areas into smaller, more-regular portions, such as a small rectangle in the middle and a larger rectangle at each end.
 Keep things simple by estimating the square footage based on length or width for oval-shaped areas.

-Mulching Do's: It's a good idea to order too much rather than too little, as any extra can be applied where needed and as needed.
-Apply the first batch in early spring and then add more as needed or in the fall during a garden cleanup project.
+It's better to order too much mulch rather than too little, as any extra can be applied where needed and as needed.
+Apply the first batch in early spring and then add more as you need it or in fall during a garden cleanup project.

-The correct amount of mulch to use in any area depends on the mulch type, where you're spreading it and whether it's the first time using mulch in that area.
-Around trees and shrubs, apply 3 inches of mulch on average for the first application.
+The correct amount of mulch to use in any area depends on the mulch type, where you're spreading it, and whether it's the first time you've used mulch in that area.
+Around trees and shrubs, apply 3 inches of mulch, on average, for the first application.
 Apply the mulch in an even layer around the base of the tree, adding an extra inch of depth around the outer perimeter so it looks like a ring around the tree.

-The National Association of Landscape Professionals states that mounding mulch around a tree trunk could cause insect issues and diseases.
-This is one of those mulching don'ts that is a common sight.
+Mounding mulch against a tree trunk can promote rot, insect issues, and diseases.
+This is one of those mulching don'ts that is unfortunately a common sight.
 Just be sure to pull the mulch back about 6 inches from tree trunks.
-As for flower and garden beds, an even layer that is 1 to 2 inches deep is generally sufficient.
+As for flower and garden beds, an even layer that's 1 to 2 inches deep is generally sufficient.

-One of the biggest mulching don'ts is applying too much mulch to an area, and this goes beyond mounding mulch around trees.
-If the mulch is too deep even in a flower bed, it could cause shallow root growth that ultimately harms the plant.
+Another big mulching don't is applying too much mulch to an area, and this goes beyond mounding mulch around trees.
+If the mulch is too deep even in a flower bed, it could cause shallow root growth that ultimately harms the plants.

-While plastic weed-barrier cloth and landscaping fabric each have their place for certain types of garden projects (such as underneath a pea gravel pathway), they're not needed before applying mulch.
-Nonbreathable materials such as plastic generally kill any plant life underneath, which is great for weed seeds but not so great for a garden and its soil.
+While plastic weed-barrier cloth and landscape fabric each has its place for certain types of garden projects (such as underneath a pea gravel pathway), they're not needed before applying mulch.
+Nonbreathable materials, such as plastic, generally kill any plant life underneath, which is great for weed seeds but not so great for a garden and its soil.
 This type of barrier also prevents water from soaking through to the ground beneath, which could cause runoff issues elsewhere.

 While dyed mulch allows for more color options than natural mulch, it isn't always a great idea for the environment.
 Many dyed-mulch companies use reclaimed and recycled lumber as the wood source and then add a dye for a uniform appearance.
 While recycling and repurposing anything is generally a good idea, that's not always true in this case.

-Much of the lumber used for dyed mulch comes from used pallets, demolition sites and similar sources.
-These woods are often contaminated with toxins that can leech into the soil and into the waterways when used as mulch.
+Much of the lumber used for dyed mulch comes from used pallets, demolition sites, and similar sources.
+These woods are often contaminated with toxins that can leach into the soil and into waterways when used as mulch.
 Some of the chemicals, such as arsenic, can be quite harmful.